johost/Password_Generator/readme.md

 In this hobby project i create a password generator.
-The logic for creating the password is written in java.
-The frontend will be writte in react.
+The backend is written in Java and Spring Boot, the frontend with react and vite.